x39OME/x39OME/README.md

 - 📫 How to reach me: ...
 [PortFolio](https://x39ome.github.io/portfolio_sam/)
 - 😄 ... 🫀
 - ⚡ Fun fact: ...
 I love Coffee :coffee:
+- My Goal 🥇...
+I aspire to become a professional in website development programmer Full Stack Web Developer, and professional Mobile App development programmer in React Native, Expert in Artificial Intelligence and Data Analysis.

 ### Languages and Tools I use: